HuidobroMG/Neutron-and-Boson-Stars/README.md

 SlowRot_BNStars.py

-Stars.py can solve the TOV system of equations for a given EOS data file.
-Furthermore, if the model has no crust you may add it at some value of the pressure, by default it will use the Barcelona-Catania-Paris-Madrid (BCPM) EOS.

 SlowRotStars.py can solve an extended version of the system of differential equations from the Hartle-Thorne approximation.
 It calculates for a given EOS data file the first electric and magnetic multipolar deformations caused by tidal forces and for small rotations of the NS.

-Generalized_Hybrid_EoS.py constructs the Generalized and Hybrid Skyrme model EOS defined in [https://arxiv.org/pdf/2006.07983.pdf] for different values of the transitions at high (core) and low (crust) densities.